ProprioCS/Provia.Documents/Service Tickets.md

 Resources in the Resource Pane also have an Actions menu.
 This allows the Scheduler to indicate that the Resource called off that day, or to enter scheduled time off in the future.
 They then become unavailable for those days.
 You can also make non-people resources unavailable – for example when a truck is scheduled to be in the Shop for some days, or an iPad is at the Apple store being fixed.

 Resources also support Customer Restrictions and Customer Preferences.
 This is for those situations which unfortunately arise where a Customer has asked you not to send a particular resource to their jobs.
 The flip side of this is a new thing, to allow indicating that a particular resource is preferred by the Customer.
-Knowing that allows the Scheduler to assign the Customer’s preferred resource(s) to their jobs, if feasible.
+Knowing that allows the Scheduler to assign the Customer's preferred resource(s) to their jobs, if feasible.

 **Completing a Work Order Event**